MMChandler/cuddleFish/README.md

 the applet file.
 The program can handle multiple threads, and will display the cipher text in the console window.
 You type in one applet, and it encrypts your text and displays it in any other open applet, yet is secure in transit.

+Project details and research are available in the file "Senior Project Report" pdf, inside the secure chat file.